 Singtel aspires to the highest standards of corporate governance as we believe that good governance supports long-term value creation.
 To this end, Singtel has in place a set of well-defined policies and processes to enhance corporate performance and accountability, as well as protect the interests of stakeholders.
 The Board of Directors is responsible for Singtel's corporate governance standards and policies, and stresses their importance across the Group.
-Singtel is listed on the Singapore Exchange Securities Trading Limited (SGX) and has complied in all material respects with the principles, guidelines and recommendations in the Singapore Code of Corporate Governance 2012 (Singapore Code).
-This report sets out Singtel's key corporate governance practices with reference to the Singapore Code.
+Singtel is listed on the Singapore Exchange Securities Trading Limited (SGX) and has complied in all material respects with the principles and provisions in the Singapore Code of Corporate Governance 2018 (2018 Code).
+This report sets out Singtel's key corporate governance practices with reference to the 2018 Code.
+We provide a summary of our compliance with the express disclosure requirements in the 2018 Code on pages 84 to 86.